 Pour the contents of the blender into a small pot.
 Cook the sauce over medium heat.
 Stir constantly until it begins to thicken.
 You do not need to bring the sauce to a boil, just cook long enough to thicken.

 - Serve this creamy sauce over steamed or roasted vegetables.

 - Top your tofu scramble or hash browns with this sauce.

-- Make a tofu Benedict with some tofu scramble and a slice of my vegan ham on an English muffin.
+- Make a vegan eggs Benedict with some tofu scramble and a slice of my vegan ham on an English muffin.

 - Drizzle some over my Vegan Frittata.